genropy/genropy_saved/docs/genro/widgets/form/dbcombobox.rst

 	The Genro dbCombobox is a :doc:`combobox` that conducts research on specific columns in a database table.
 As the user types, partially matched values will be shown in a pop-up menu below the input text box.
 The main feature is that dbCombobox, unlike the :doc:`dbselect`, permits to enter new values not yet in the database.

 	.. _dbcombobox-examples:

+	- attributi:
+			auxColumns 		--> visualizza nella tendina i parametri di ricerca (vuole obbligato columns) (campi di pura visualizzazione)
+			columns		--> query fields
+			limit='NUMBER'	--> pone il numero di campi visibili nel menu a scorrimento per la scelta (di default è limit='10')
+			alternatePkey=''	--> ???
+			lbl='nome'		--> the label… (dbSelect doesn't have "label" attribute!!) zoom=True		--> serve per andare ad aprire il record collegato (all'id) nella sua standard table (di default zoom è True!!)

+	It's a filteringSelect that get data from a database's table.

+    dbtable     The name of table you want to use as source columns     what fields you use for your search auxColumns  the columns you want to see but you don't want to search in

 Examples
 ========